ErikBjare/gptme/README.md

 ## 🌟 Features

 - 💻 Code execution
-  - Directly execute code (shell and Python) in your local environment.
+  - Executes code in your local environment with bash and IPython tools.
-  - Executed code maintains state in a REPL-like manner.
 - 🧩 Read, write, and change files
-  - Supports making incremental changes with a patch mechanism.
+  - Makes incremental changes with a patch mechanism.
 - 🌐 Search and browse the web.
   - Equipped with a browser via Playwright.
 - 👀 Vision
-  - Can see images whose paths you reference in prompts.
+  - Can see images whose paths are referenced in prompts.
 - 🔄 Self-correcting
   - Output is fed back to the assistant, allowing it to respond and self-correct.
 - 🤖 Support for several LLM providers